Handbook of Operating Procedures 3-1410

 1. General

-1. The records management program (RMP) for the University follows all applicable state laws and UT System policies including UTS115, Records and Information Management.
+1. The records management program for the University follows all applicable state laws and UT System policies including UTS115, Records and Information Management.

 1. Master records may be created or retained in paper or electronic formats.
 When a paper record is imaged in accordance with University procedures the resulting image may be retained as the master record and the paper original disposed as a convenience copy.
 Refer to HBP Section 20.6.6.